At a Glance

-- Closed card sort: Participants place items into predefined categories.
+- Closed card sort: contributors place items into predefined categories.

-Card sorting with UserTesting
+Card Sorting with UserTesting

 To conduct a card sort with UserTesting, select the Card Sort task when creating your test plan in the UserTesting Platform.
 Then build out the card sort itself using the card sorting app.
 Contributors will think out loud as they complete the card sort, so you can observe their behavior and listen to their feedback as they work through the activity.
 For more information, read about setting up a card sort with UserTesting.